 NREL innovations accelerate development of high-performance, cost-effective, and safe energy storage systems to power the next generation of electric-drive vehicles (EDVs).

-While hybrid electric vehicles (HEVs), plug-in hybrids (PHEVs), and all-electric vehicles (EVs) promise to curb greenhouse gas emissions and slash America's need for imported oil, battery price and performance can present considerable challenges.
+While hybrid electric vehicles (HEVs), plug-in hybrids (PHEVs), and all-electric vehicles (EVs) promise to curb emissions and slash America's need for imported oil, battery price and performance can present considerable challenges.
 NREL, the country's recognized leader in battery thermal management research and development (R&D), is helping address these issues and put new EDVs on the road.

 NREL research is pointing the way toward affordable, high-performing, long-lasting batteries for the next generation of electric-drive vehicles.